Canonical Bayesian Linear System Identification: Introduction

-Canonical forms of state-space models \cite{chen1999} resolve the parameter identifiability problem by providing a unique, minimal set of parameters corresponding to each distinct input-output behavior, thereby eliminating the ambiguity of an arbitrary choice of state basis.
+Canonical forms of state-space models resolve the parameter identifiability problem by providing a unique, minimal set of parameters corresponding to each distinct input-output behavior, thereby eliminating the ambiguity of an arbitrary choice of state basis; see \Cref{def:controller_form} for a concrete example in SISO systems and \cite{chen1999} for background.
 We argue that guaranteeing structural identifiability in this way is also a crucial prerequisite for \textit{specifying unambiguous prior distributions}.
 Indeed, we will show that priors can be coherently defined on the reduced parameter space of a canonical form to reflect genuine system properties (such as stability), without being confounded by parameter redundancy.
 The value of using canonical forms within non-Bayesian learning frameworks has been demonstrated by \cite{hardt2018}, which develops guarantees for maximum likelihood estimation via stochastic gradient descent.
 Previous work on Bayesian system identification has not exploited canonical forms.

 Beyond the specification of the Bayesian system identification problem, it is useful to understand structural properties of the posterior.
 In particular, Bernstein--von Mises (BvM) theorems establish asymptotic normality and concentration of the posterior, and show when Bayesian credible sets can also be interpreted as frequentist confidence sets.
 They also open the door to fast computational approximations, e.g., Laplace approximations \cite{katsevich2024improveddimensiondependencebernstein}, for sufficiently large data sets.
-We will show that the posterior distribution over parameters in the canonical form satisfies a BvM and develop explicit formulas for the associated Fisher information.
+We show in \Cref{sec:fim_bvm} that the posterior distribution over parameters in the canonical form satisfies a BvM and develop explicit formulas for the associated Fisher information.
 We will also show that the posterior distribution over a standard parameterization of the state-space model \textit{cannot} satisfy a BvM, again due to the core issue of non-identifiability.

 Our Bayesian framework provides a principled approach for inference from finite data.
 This perspective is complementary to the active field of \textit{non-asymptotic statistics} for system identification, which focuses on deriving finite-sample performance guarantees for point estimation procedures~\cite{oymak2019, sarkar2020}, establishing fundamental limits on sample complexity~\cite{bakshi2023newapproachlearninglinear}, and connecting statistical learning with control-theoretic stability~\cite{hu2022}.
 A valuable direction for future work is to bridge these perspectives by establishing non-asymptotic concentration guarantees for the full posterior distributions produced by our methods.
 But developing such guarantees almost certainly requires first establishing a BvM theorem, as we do here.